Donavon Stinson

-Donavon Stinson (born August 25, 1976 in Rivers, Manitoba) is an actor in motion capture, film and television.
+Donavon Stinson (born August 25, 1976) is a Canadian actor.

 Career

 Moving to Vancouver in 1997, Donavon auditioned for a motion capture role in Mainframe Entertainment’s, Heavy Gear.
 He got the role which lead many other motion capture roles in such titles as Spiderman, Max Steel, Barbie, and District 9.
-From motion capture roles, Donavon transitioned to live action roles in film and television, starting on the Fox Series Dark Angel; followed by feature film appearances including A Guy Thing, Fantastic Four, X-Files: I Want to Believe and Warcraft.
-His most notable television credits are Three Moons Over Milford, Reaper, Call Me Fitz and, most recently, UnREAL.
+From motion capture roles, Donavon transitioned to live action roles in film and television, starting on the Fox Series Dark Angel followed by feature film appearances including A Guy Thing, Fantastic Four, X-Files: I Want to Believe, and Warcraft.
+His most notable television credits are Three Moons Over Milford, Reaper, Call Me Fitz, and, most recently, UnREAL.
 He landed a Canadian Leo Award for his role as Josh McTaggert in Call Me Fitz, and the cast were nominated for Best Ensemble Performance in a Comedy Program or Series in the 26th Gemini Awards.